Non-Uniform Noise-to-Signal Ratio in the REINFORCE Policy-Gradient Estimator: Polynomial Systems, Polynomial Feedback

 The cubic example is motivated by an infinite-horizon continuous-time analogue where the optimal feedback is polynomial.
 For $\dot s = -s^3 + a$ and the selected cost ($-r(s,a)$), the Hamilton-Jacobi-Bellman equation admits a polynomial value function $V(s)= 0.25 s^4$ and the stationary optimal policy $a^\star(s)= -0.5\,V'(s)= -0.5 s^3$.

-Due to the limited computational resource, we set the horizon $T=6$ for quadratic system and $T=3$ for cubic system.
+Due to limited computational resources, we set the horizon $T=6$ for the quadratic system and $T=3$ for the cubic system.
 Initial state covariance is set as $\Sigma_0=0.1$.

 We plot the NSR heatmap for both systems in Figure~\ref{fig:poly-variance-traj}.
 As in the LQG case, we examine the trajectories of three optimizers (GD, SGD, Adam) in a 3D policy-parameter space (two polynomial coefficients and one log-std).
 The trajectories show the same trend: the NSR increases as the policy approaches optimality.
-This suggests that the non-uniform-variance phenomenon is universal across systems.
+This provides evidence that the non-uniform variance / NSR phenomenon exists across different systems.

-With smaller batch sizes and larger learning rates, we observe policy collapse: even near the optimum, a single noisy gradient step can drive the log-std downward, causing the NSR to blow up and the policy to collapse (Figure~\ref{fig:policy_collapse}).
+With smaller batch sizes and larger learning rates, we observe policy collapse: even near the optimum, a single noisy gradient step can drive the log-standard deviation downward, causing the NSR to blow up and the policy to collapse (Figure~\ref{fig:policy_collapse}).
+We further verify that this collapse is caused by statistical error by comparing against two baselines: a larger batch size and the exact gradient.
+The larger-batch setting still collapses, but only after a longer time, whereas the exact-gradient setting does not collapse at all (Figure~\ref{fig:policy_collapse_compare}).